SuLab/DrugMechDB/.github/ISSUE_TEMPLATE/indication-group-curation-claim.md

 Use this issue template to claim a group of indications for curation.
 This issue will let other curators know that you have claimed this group to prevent duplicate work.
 This issue will also be tied to your submission once you complete curation.

 Please indicate both in this text and in the issue title the group number you have selected to curate.
 You can download the [full set of indication groups here](https://github.com/SuLab/DrugMechDB/raw/main/dmdb_indications_grouped.zip).

+Finally, please only 1 group per issue.
+If you wish to claim multiple groups, please create a separate issue for each.